 Breasts are a mixture of fat, glands and connective tissue so their texture will always be irregular.
 Breast tissues are affected by a woman’s monthly hormonal cycle.
 During the cycle, milk-secreting glands enlarge with fluid and their cells multiply.
 Most of the excess fluid is reabsorbed or drained by the lymphatic system.
 This occurs month after month and year after year.
 In some women this process causes fibrous tissue to develop into lumps.
 Symptoms include breast tenderness and swelling, and a lumpy feeling to the breast.

 It can be very distressing to feel these lumps.
-Monthly breast self-exams, infrared breast scans and/or ultrasound can help lay your fears of breast cancer to rest.
+Monthly breast self-exams, infrared breast scans and/or ultrasound can help lay your fears to rest.
 If a breast lump is discovered, have your physician assess it and don’t worry – most lumps are benign.
 Lumps that suddenly grow larger and don’t change with your menstrual cycle; discharge from your nipple; severe, unrelenting pain or puckered or dimpled skin on your breast should be reported to your physician immediately.

 FBD occurs when there is excess estrogen or an imbalance in the ratio of estrogen to progesterone in the body due to stress, estrogen replacement therapy or xenoestrogens.
 FBD is also seen in young women with irregular periods.
 Lumps may come and go, with symptoms often disappearing after menstruation has passed and hormone levels return to normal.
 Because of its timing, it is considered a symptom of PMS.
-It is now considered a risk factor for or precursor to breast cancer.

 Heavy coffee consumption has been linked to FBD, along with a diet high in bad fats.
 Being overweight is also a risk factor for FBD.

 Stops abnormal cell growth, detoxifies excess estrogens

 Stops healthy estrogen from converting into toxic forms